-- 15. This fundamental right is also expressed in the General Attorney's Guideline (guideline 4.3002 dated January 4, 2004) which states: "The obligation to give notification regarding a person's detention has been recognized by the courts as a fundamental right of the detainee and his relatives, deriving from human dignity and general principles of justice". - 16.
-Thus, it is the obligation of respondent 1 to notify the detainee's family of his detention and his place of detention, either by telephone or by any other means.
+- 18. Thus, it is the obligation of respondent 1 to notify the detainee's family of his detention and his place of detention, either by telephone or by any other means.
 It is the obligation of respondent 2 to maintain updated information concerning the detention and place of detention of each and every detainee.
-In support of this obligation, a mechanism was established to enable families to turn to organizations like HaMoked and to attorneys, in order to obtain updated information regarding the whereabouts of their loved ones through the control center. - 17.
-The issue of detainee location and the functioning of the control center was also discussed in the decision of the Honorable Registrar Boaz Okon in HCJ 9332/02 Jarar v.
+In support of this obligation, a mechanism was established to enable families to turn to organizations like HaMoked and to attorneys, in order to obtain updated information regarding the whereabouts of their loved ones through the control center. - 19.
+The issue of detainees' location and the functioning of the control center was also discussed in the decision of the Honorable Registrar Boaz Okon in HCJ 9332/02 Jarar v.
 Commander of IDF Forces.
 In his decision, the honorable registrar writes:

 The provision of information serves as a measure for monitoring and control, but for a detainee, who, all of a sudden loses control of his life, it also has a humane significance.
 The importance of the notification to the family whose relative disappeared "without explanation" cannot be overstated.
 Ensuring detention is public guarantees that the power to detain is not abused and prevents uncontrolled use of such power.
 Indeed, the power of the state is immense, be its intentions as benevolent as they may be.
 Without notification, this power may go unchecked, even if its use is supported by security reasons.
 There are obvious risks attached to concessions or flexibility.
 Experience shows that excessive use of power, which is not uprooted promptly, creates a new reality.
 Power, unlike a boomerang, does not return once it is released.
 Therefore, the authority should exercise utmost diligence where the exercise of detention powers is concerned.
-This diligence requires immediate notification of the detention.
+This diligence requires immediate notification of the detention."

-18. Hence, the two initial remedies requested in the petition involving the obligation of the respondents to give notification of the detention and whereabouts of a person and the obligation of respondent 2, through the control center, to maintain updated information concerning the detention and place of detention of each and every detainee held by any state authority.
+20. Hence, the two initial remedies requested in the petition involving the obligation of the respondents to give notification of the detention and whereabouts of a person and the obligation of respondent 2, through the control center, to maintain updated information concerning the detention and place of detention of each and every detainee held by any state authority.